 Instagram User Growth Rate History

 According to Instagram’s growth rate data, the company has been adding over 100 million new users every 4 to 9 months – This user growth rate has been consistent since 2014.
 However, between September 2017 and June 2018, the company had a massive 200 million increase in new user growth.
+From 2018 to 2019, the user growth rate reverted to a steadier 6.7%.

 Global Instagram Monthly Active User Growth Rate